Find Existing OER

 Northwestern University is a member of the Open Education Network, which manages the Open Textbook Library, an online catalog of college textbooks that are free to download, print, upload to canvas, or revise to work with your courses.

-In addition to the Open Textbook Library, there are a variety of consortiums offering collections of open textbooks which can be used.
-See below for links to resources for OER discovery in your subject area.
+In addition to the Open Textbook Library, there are a variety of repositories with collections of full open textbooks and other course materials that can be used.
+Below are a few:

 - LibreText: based out of UC Davis, LibreText was recently given a $5 million grant from the Department of Education to further develop their STEM open textbook project.
 They provide access to hundreds of textbooks and courses, mostly in the sciences and social sciences.